Boulangerite: Formation

 It typically forms in association of lead, zinc or antimony deposits, in a lodeic environment.
 It can also be found in company of metamorphic rocks as well, in the Apuan alps as well for instance.
 The specimens that get formed on these metamorphic rocks appear in the form of fine, crystal needles.
 It is also usually found with other sulfides as well, like with arsenopyrite, pyrrhotite, galena or sphalerite, but is also can occur with siderites, dolomites and quartzes.
 It may occur in intergrowths with jamesonite and meneghinite, quartz or sphalerite.
 Usual finding places include Germany, Switzerland, Canada, the Czech republic, the old Yugoslavia, the Ural region in Russia, and from the british park city mines in Utah.
 The most known finding places include the Gutin mountains, more specifically Herja, Baia Mare, Baia Sprie, although it appears in greater quantities at the Slovak Ore Mountains (Spišsko-gemerské rudohorie), specifically Čučma and Zlatá Idka.
-A really few specimens can be found in Hungary, in the Gyöngyösoroszi ore mine, in French at Provence, and as mentioned above, in Italy, it can be found in the tuscan Apuan alps, in the Bottino mine, but it rarely occurs in carrara marble as well.
+A small few specimens can be found in Hungary, in the Gyöngyösoroszi ore mine, in French at Provence, and as mentioned above, in Italy, it can be found in the tuscan Apuan alps, in the Bottino mine, but it rarely occurs in carrara marble as well.